stan-dev/pystan/doc/upgrading.rst

 ---------------

 - Use ``import stan`` instead of ``import pystan``.
-- Data and random seed are provided earlier, in the build phase.
+- Data and random seed are provided earlier, to the ``build`` method.
 Previously these were provided before sampling.
 - Use ``num_samples`` to indicate number of desired draws.
 - Use ``fit["param"]`` instead of ``fit.extract()["param"]``.
 The shape of the array returned will be different.
 - Draws are returned in a shape which reflects their shape in the Stan model.
 Number of draws is the trailing index.
 - The "stansummary" display is no longer supported.
-Effective sample size, however, is available.
+Support for displaying effective sample size is planned.
-- License is now ISC.
-Previously GPL3 was used.
+- The ``check_hmc_diagnostics`` function is removed.
+Support for :ref:`plugins <plugins>` has been added to allow for the development of a replacement.
+The function was removed from PyStan because it is not part of the Stan C++ library.
 - Microsoft Windows is not supported in PyStan 3.
 It was (partially) supported in PyStan 2.
 - The default, recommended HMC sampler is fully supported.
 Variational inference, maximization algorithms, and other sampling algorithms are not supported.
 Users who need these features should consider using different software (e.g., CmdStan, CmdStanPy, jax, PyTorch).